 But step up off the sidewalk to get onto a bus?
 Ow.

 I'm already walking home from work at least a couple of days a week, which is good for an hour of rather laid-back cardio; but it's not enough.
 After an inspired Internet search for "dance aerobics" I found something called "Bollyrobics," essentially Bollywood-style dance moves with a rather pleasing beat.
-Learning dance steps has never come easily to Me, but I managed to follow along for a good ten minutes without My brain exploding.
+Learning dance steps has never come easily to me, but I managed to follow along for a good 10 minutes without my brain exploding.